 You can also contact Data Management Support for help and guidance.

 What is research data?

-Good RDM will enable you to organise files and data for easy access and analysis, both on an individual as well as project level.
+Good research data management will enable you to organise files and data for easy access and analysis, both on an individual as well as project level.
 By organising files and data in a structured way future data retrieval will be optimised and risk of data loss minimised.

 Accurate and complete research data is crucial for validating, evaluating, and reproducing research output.

-Making data available boosts the visibility of your findings and ideally also increases the specific number of citations (see Piwowar and Vision (2013) for how open data can lead to citation benefits).
+Making data available boosts the visibility of your findings and ideally also increases the specific number of citations.
 Research data – if correctly formatted, described, and annotated – will have significant ongoing value and can continue to have impact long after the completion of a research project.